 - Facilities which have less than 50 central line (CL) days per year may request an exemption from reporting

 About the HAI Reporting Program

 In 2007, the Oregon State Legislature passed House Bill 2524 with the intent of creating a mandatory healthcare-associated infection (HAI) reporting program.
 This program's activities are directed by OARS: Hospital Reporting: Health Care Acquired Infection Reporting and Public Disclosure and Oregon Revised Statute 442.851.
-(Temporary provisions relating to healthcare-acquired infections are compiled as Notes following ORS 442.851.)
+(Scroll to 442.990) (Temporary provisions relating to healthcare-acquired infections are compiled as Notes following ORS 442.851.)